-Network ID (SSID): The default SSID setting is "TRENDnet".
-To connect the camera to a specified access point, set a SSID for the camera to correspond with the access point's ESS-ID.
-To connect the camera to an

-Ad-Hoc wireless workgroup, set the same wireless channel and SSID to match with the computer's configuration.
+Network ID (SSID): Keep the default setting of this option to connect the camera to any access point under the infrastructure network mode.
+To connect the camera to a specified access point, set a SSID for the camera to correspond with the access point's ESS- ID.
+To connect the camera to an Ad-Hoc wireless workgroup, set the same wireless channel and SSID to match with the computer's configuration.